semasuka/blog/about.md

 Hi there! welcome to Machine Intelligence Blog!
 I'm Stern Semasuka, and I'm a data engineer based in Calgary and currently working at [Westjet](https://www.westjet.com/en-ca).
 I'm learning machine learning to solve humankind challenges especially in the finance sector.
 The act of writing posts helps to explain complex topics in simple words using the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).

-I firmly believe that ***anyone***, with enough commitment and perseverance (gonna need a lot of it 😉), can learn and understand machine learning and start using it right away to solve challenges and make earth a better place.
+I firmly believe that ***anyone***, with enough commitment and perseverance (gonna need a lot of it 😉), can learn and understand machine learning and start using it right away to solve challenges.

 # Why another machine learning blog?